 Despite the advancement in the technology of surveillance equipment, shoplifting continues to plague the retail industry.
-In fact it’s thought that both internal theft from employees and external theft from customers (particularly from organised shoplifting gangs) is costing each Australian household around $424 AUD per year.
-For this reason many stores and/or retail outlets are hiring loss prevention officers to try to stem the flow of stock and monetary losses.
+In fact, it’s thought that both internal thefts from employees and external theft from customers (particularly from organised shoplifting gangs) are costing each Australian household around $424 AUD per year.
+For this reason, many stores and/or retail outlets are hiring loss prevention officers to try to stem the flow of stock and monetary losses.

 Their principle role

-The principle role of a LPO of course is to prevent store theft and they might be required to monitor suspicious customers for instance, but in addition they might be asked to closely watch store personnel (particularly those who are on till points) who might be knowingly undercharging friends and/or family.
-In addition a LPO might also be called in to adopt a training role, where they teach other members of staff to detect shoplifting activity.
+The principal role of an LPO of course is to prevent store theft and they might be required to monitor suspicious customers for instance, but in addition, they might be asked to closely watch store personnel (particularly those who are on till points) who might be knowingly undercharging friends and/or family.
+In addition, an LPO might also be called in to adopt a training role, where they teach other members of staff to detect shoplifting activity.

 Dealing with people